Apple conflict with developers escalates ahead of conference

 Apple co-founder Steve Jobs, in an internal email later cited by US prosecutors, had little sympathy for the small developer.
 He told other Apple executives: “Bottom line – we didn’t have a policy and now we do, and there will be some roadkill because of it.
 I don’t feel guilty.”

 Today’s complaints might not be dismissed so easily.
-On Tuesday, Brussels launched two formal antitrust probes into the iPhone maker.
+Last Tuesday, Brussels launched two formal antitrust probes into the iPhone maker.

 One looks at whether App Store payment policies put rivals at a disadvantage, the other asks whether Apple is undermining competitors by limiting access to near-field communication for contactless payment in stores.